NO SALES TAX & FREE SHIPPING On Most Orders! Call or Text +1 (888) 885-1670 to get the lowest price online!

 Technicians installing wine cellar cooling system with icons showing installation and maintenance tasks

-Both ducted and split systems should be installed by a licensed HVAC technician.
+Professional Installation: Both ducted and split wine cellar cooling systems should be installed by a licensed HVAC technician.
 This ensures warranty coverage, optimal performance, and compliance with manufacturer requirements.

-• Split systems need careful placement of the evaporator and condenser, as well as proper routing of refrigerant lines.
+• Split systems need careful placement of the evaporator and condenser, plus proper routing of refrigerant lines

-• Finding experienced installers for specialized wine cellar systems may be challenging in some areas.
+• Finding experienced installers for cooling unit installation for wine rooms may be challenging in some areas

 Annual professional maintenance is recommended for both types to prevent issues and prolong system life.